Creativity Is The Key To Sustainability As A Great Manager

-In this edition of the ‘CHRO Insights,’ we have Mr. Harjeet Khanduja, Senior Vice President Human Resources at Reliance Jio.
-In his conversation with Mr. Rahul Mahajan, Country-Lead of Great Manager Awards, he shares with us his approach and vision he looks forward to as a leader.
+In this edition of the chro Insights, we have Harjeet Khanduja, Senior Vice President Human Resources - Reliance Jio.
+In his conversation with Mr. Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: What would you say is your leadership style?